 As a result of their complexity, software products may contain undetected errors or failures when entering the market.
 Despite testing performed by the Company and testing and use by current and potential customers, defects and errors may be found in new software products after commencement of commercial shipments or the offering of a service using these software products.
 In addition, because the Company's products are sold and marketed in different countries, the products must function in and meet the requirements of many different communication environments and be compatible with various communication systems and mobile handsets and associated products.
 In these circumstances, the Company may be unable to successfully correct the errors in a timely manner or at all.
-The occurrence of errors and failures in the Company's software products could result in negative publicity and a loss of, or delay in, market acceptance of those software products.
+The occurrence of errors and failures in the Company's software products.
 Such publicity could reduce revenue from new licenses and lead to increased customer attrition.
 Alleviating these errors and failures could require significant expenditure of capital and other resources by the Company.
 The consequences of these errors and failures could have a material adverse effect on the Company's business, results of operations and financial condition.
 Any errors, defects, or other performance problems with the Company's products could result in financial or other damage to its customers.
 The Company's customers or other third parties could seek to recover damages from the Company in the event of actual or alleged failures of its software solutions.
 Although its license agreements with customers typically contain provisions designed to limit the Company's exposure to potential claims, as well as any liabilities arising from these claims, the provisions may not effectively protect against these claims and the liability and associated costs.
 Accordingly, any such claim could have a material adverse effect upon the Company's business, results of operations, and financial condition.
 In addition, defending this kind of claim, regardless of its merits, or otherwise satisfying affected customers, could entail substantial expense and require the devotion of significant time and attention by key management personnel.